Shop

 Can Hops Grow in New England?

-With the reemergence of craft beer and a renewed focus on craft agriculture, nothing is brighter than New England’s potential for spectacular hops.
-It helps that U.S. hop production is on a continuous rise.
 How much it matters that Massachusetts and its bordering cousins comprise the birthplace of U.S. hop farming depends on regional pride.
-But what’s more important is that they’re growing, and growing well.
+But what’s more important is that they’re growing and growing well.

 “Those extra hours of daylight allow the hops to grow that much more,” Post adds.

-No wonder the Northeast’s hop industry is on the up and up: Locationally, it’s in good company with the world’s biggest hop producing regions.
+No wonder the Northeast’s hop industry is on the up and up: Locationally, it’s in good company with the world’s biggest hop-producing regions.

 I Thought Hops Could Only Grow In Washington

 But that’s not to say hops can only grow successfully in that chunk of the country.
-Intrepid farmers can absolutely grow hops in other places —- as long as they’re prepared to scale a steep learning curve.
+Intrepid farmers can absolutely grow hops in other places—as long as they’re prepared to scale a steep learning curve.

 How To Grow Hops In New England

 There’s so much involved in hop farming, from equipment to harvesting, that it’s an agricultural discipline unto itself.
-The tools you’d use for a field of veggies aren’t compatible for plucking hops off an eighteen-foot trellis.
+The tools you’d use for a field of veggies aren’t compatible with plucking hops off an eighteen-foot trellis.

-As a result, L’Etoile designed and built his own gear, from the hop stringing platform to the bind harvester.
+As a result, L’Etoile designed and built his own gear, from the hop-stringing platform to the bind harvester.
 And this goes for storing and preserving hops, too.
-Everything is different, and doubly so in New England, where western hop farming knowledge doesn’t always apply.
-L’Etoile recounts one nightmare story involving freshly-picked hops set out to dry and condition, with the goal of hitting the sweet spot of around ten percent moisture.
-Instead, the hopes kept hitting eighteen percent, the sweet spot if you want your hops to grow moldy.
+Everything is different, doubly so in New England, where western hop farming knowledge doesn’t always apply.

-His hops were just picking up the moisture in the air, which probably seemed obvious in retrospect.
+His hops were picking up the moisture in the air, which probably seemed obvious in retrospect.
 However, at the time, the culprit was a mystery.

 “It’s a challenge,” Houghton agrees.
 “Out West, they have multigenerational knowledge, and they have decades of history of growing on their land and all the nuances that come with it that we just don’t have here yet.”

-While people in the Pacific Northwest intimately know their terroir, farmers in the Northeast are still getting to know the land — especially as it relates to cultivating hops.
+While people in the Pacific Northwest intimately know their terroir, farmers in the Northeast are still getting to know the land—especially as it relates to cultivating hops.

 What Is Hop Terroir?